Back to top

 This pathway does not require students to obtain a laboratory mentor, as Dr. Martineau will guide them through the BS program.
 This course is ONLY offered in the Autumn Quarter, but attendance at BS thesis information meetings is required each quarter until graduation.
 This course cannot be taken in addition to NSCI 29100-29102.

-By the end of the academic year that a student has enrolled in NSCI 2910X, that student will be required to:
+By the end of the academic year that a student has enrolled in NSCI 2910X, the student will be required to:

 WRITE A THESIS

-For a thesis that falls into category 4 (literature-based thesis): The thesis will have a maximum of 20 pages, double-spaced with 1-inch margins and 11-point font.
+For the Scholarly Research Bachelor of Science path, the thesis must have a maximum of 20 pages, double-spaced with 1-inch margins and 11-point font.
 The reference list should include at least 30 scientific journal articles.
 The format should be written in the style of a Neuron review article.

 present A POSTER